 "The environment that the installation was in was just as important as the installation itself," Kapsis says.

 It was another permanent art exhibit that put the town back into public consciousness.
-Prada Marfa was created by artists Elmgreen and Dragset and designed to look like, yes, a Prada Store in the middle of the west Texas desert.
+Prada Marfa was created by artists Elmgreen and Dragset and designed to look like, yes, a Prada Store in the middle of the West Texas desert.
 (Prada Marfa is actually located about 20 minutes outside of Marfa in the town of Valentine.)
-In nearby Alpine, there’s also a Target store facade along the highway.
+In nearby Alpine, there's also a small Target facade along the highway.

 Art is all around in the tiny town, from pops of color on storefronts to messages of joy on reclaimed fuel storage tanks.

-Marfa Contemporary offers free exhibitions year-round and features recent works by regional, national and international artists.
+Marfa Contemporary offers free exhibitions year-round and features recent works by regional, national, and international artists.